Language Access Complaint Protocol

 • A complaint may be filed and submitted online by filling out the online complaint form.

 • A complaint may be filed over the phone by calling 502-573-2350 and asking to be transferred to the Office of Language Access.
-With the assistance of an interpreter, a representative from the Office of Language Access will speak to the complainant personally and take the necessary information in order to initiate the complaint process.
+A representative from the Office of Language Access will speak to the complainant personally and take the necessary information to initiate the complaint process.

 • A complaint may be filed in writing by sending a complaint letter to the following address: